BDX-town/Mangane/docs/architecture/IMPLEMENTATION_ROADMAP_V2.md

 - every major subsystem has an owner and status;
 - all old roadmap documents are linked, superseded, or marked historical;
 - no implementation begins from assumptions about uninspected code.

+Closure evidence is enforced by the dependency, network, persistence, safety, telemetry, design, CI, and documentation authority workflows.
+Accepted modernization debt is carried explicitly into Phase 1 rather than represented as completed implementation.

 ## Phase 1 — Architecture seams and compatibility contracts